 We understand the implications of anti-competitive practices on the business and reputation of the Company.
 Mahindra Lifespaces seeks to compete fairly, ethically, and within the framework of applicable competition laws.
-Human Natural Intellectual Capital capital capital Social and relationship capital Home as an enabler of sustainable habitat

 To strengthen our legal accountability, we have streamlined processes related to contractual obligations to customers and litigations.
 We have implemented the following measures: